 The noise of the wedding party in eastern Deir al Balah almost obfuscated the bombings, and as the planes didn’t do their evil work in our area I, like everyone else, shrugged and went to sleep.

 The thing is, here, you never know where is being bombed, whether it is farmland or a home or a car a market the beach.
-And with electricity cuts (ours was out at the time of the first bombings and again this morning), there’s virtually no way of getting news, save ringing up people who might have internet access or tv.
+And with electricity cuts, there’s virtually no way of getting news, save ringing up people who might have internet access or tv.
 But, it is so normal to have these warplanes growling overhead, menacing with their presence and the potential of at any moment dropping a bomb anywhere on the 1.7 million caged in the 360 square kilometers that is Gaza, that you’d rack up a massive phone bill trying to find out what every bombing was.
 Bombing in ‘defense’, of course.

 It is so normal that people really just don’t think about it, don’t think about the planes overhead or the rapid-fire thudding coming from the sea as the Zionist navy targets fishers on their trawlers or on their hand-paddled, slightly-larger than a surfboard “hassakas“.
 When their boats are not shot up, or they are not injured or killed, fishers are routinely abducted from within Gaza’s waters, as was the case with a father-son duo kidnapped by the Zionist navy this morning. [see Fishing Under Fire for regular news updates]